SingTel Q3 net profit rises on strength of regional affiliates

 The company's operating revenue declined 7.3 percent on the year to S$4.26 billion, hit by the sharp decline in the Australian dollar, it said on Thursday.

-SingTel's share of its associates' pre-tax profits saw a strong 11 percent gain, mainly thanks to robust earnings growth from Bharti Airtel Ltd, the top mobile phone operator in India in which SingTel has a 32 percent stake.
+SingTel's share of its associates' pre-tax profits saw a strong 11 percent gain, mainly thanks to robust earnings growth from Bharti Airtel Ltd (BRTI.NS), the top mobile phone operator in India in which SingTel has a 32 percent stake.

 Its total number of mobile customers increased 3 percent in the quarter to 501 million, SingTel said.